Your Business News

 In our view, the “energy transition” is truly more of an “energy addition.”
 In other words, the mix of fuel sources is set to shift and progressively include more renewables over the next 25 years, alongside fossil fuels.
 To move the net-zero needle, middle market companies must invest in the decarbonization of base assets as well as in renewable energy sources.

 Pricing for carbon-based energy will remain exposed to global market volatilities but will be less volatile in the United States than in other countries.
+U.S. middle market businesses should consider ways to reduce exposure to future market shocks such as hedging contracts, diversifying energy sources, and investing in technology to drive efficiencies across the organization.

 This article was originally published on RSM US.